Shop at Bid: Bid TV (2005–2011)

-On 21 January 2005, the channel was rebranded Bid TV to reflect the fact that more of its auctions followed the Price-Drop TV format, meaning that bidders were only rarely bidding "up".
+On 21 January 2005, the channel was rebranded as Bid TV to reflect the fact that more of its auctions followed the Price-Drop TV format, meaning that bidders were only rarely bidding "up".
 Bid TV no longer offered rising-price auctions.
 A new graphic was added in October 2005 to show the start price of falling price auctions.

 When the channel originally launched, one of the most popular features was the relaxed style in which the presenters and assistants interacted with each other.
 For instance, the presenter whose shift was starting would come on air for the last few minutes of the previous presenter's shift.
 However, although still relaxed, this presenter interaction seems to have been stopped with the launch of Bid TV.
 Despite the fact that they no longer used an auction hall theme, the presenters exclusively refer to the products they sell as 'lots' and to their customers as 'bidders'.
 When referring to the next item to be sold the presenters and assistants would say "Closing next..."

 In early 2006 the website was overhauled in an attempt to increase its user-friendliness and overall aesthetic appeal.
 Its new design was inspired by that of eBay, the world's most popular auction website, in an attempt to capitalise on its popularity.
 On 10 May, the on-screen graphics were changed so that products are now sold in pounds and pence, as opposed to just pounds, a change previously incorporated into Price-Drop TV.
 In August, a new graphic was introduced, showing Bid TV's website address and a falling arrow.
 This was shown as soon as the assistant has shown what is coming up next, and introduces the presenter.